This post may contain affiliate links. Please read our privacy policy.

 Millet and Greens Salad

 Millet is wonderfully low maintenance to prepare.
-Simply rinse before cooking, no soak time needed.
-If you want a nutty flavor from the millet, toast it for a few minutes in advance, either in a bit of oil or butter, or in a dry pan.
+Simply rinse before cooking —no soak time is needed.
+You can also toast it for a few minutes before cooking, either in a bit of oil or butter or in a dry pan — it adds a deeper, more roasted flavor to the finished dish (see recipe).

-Millet, like most other grains, is usually cooked by adding it to boiling water or broth until it puffs up and cooks through, about 30 minutes.
-The more water and longer the cooking time, the softer texture the millet will have, and when cooked for a longer time it will have a more polenta-like consistency.
+Millet, like most other grains, is usually cooked by adding it to boiling water or broth until it absorbs liquid, puffs up, and cooks through, about 30 minutes.
+The more water and longer the cooking time, the softer texture the millet will have.
+And when cooked for an extended time, it will have a more polenta-like consistency.
 The ratio of liquid to millet is about 2 ¼ cups to 1 cup millet.

 How to Cook Millet in a Pot